Abby3017/article-scheduler/README.md

 who are mentioned in contacts.txt
 **mail can come in spam folder too**

+Please provide your email id and password in parser.py file to get notification

 Steps to run this program -
 - `pip install -r requirements.txt` ( you can do that in virtualenv or in whole system )
 - if you want to **run in one go** `python parser.py` will give desired output